 “Excusez-moi de vous déranger” is equally good to say.

 Assume that you are always bothering everyone and force yourself to say it even if you’re secretly rolling your eyes to yourself.
 This goes double at the post office.
 Triple at the prefecture for any bureaucracy issues.
 Quadruple if the kind of help you need is going to annoy the person and be slightly difficult (or just force the person to make an effort).
 Customer service in France is, well, different than what you might be used to.

 This means “have a good day” and can come right before you say au revoir (goodbye) to someone.
 The au revoir isn’t always necessary but tack it on for good measure.
 Too many niceties is never a bad thing.
 Saying bonne journée is friendly and upbeat and something you can say to shopkeepers, cashiers, receptionists… everyone really.

 When you leave a place, it’s normal to say something like, “Merci, bonne journée, au revoir!”
 You can always just say au revoir, but you’ll hear bonne journée (or bonne soirée if it’s at night) quite often.
 It’s a polite French phrase to know and you can never have too many of those.

-What are your favorite polite French words and phrases?
+What are your favorite polite French phrases?

-PIN MY polite words in French:
+PIN MY polite phrases in French post: